AdobeDocs/campaign-web.en/help/v8/email/create-email.md

     ![](assets/import-folder.png)-->

-1. Once you have selected the template, it will be displayed in the Email Designer, where you can make any necessary edits and add personalization.
+1. Once you have selected the template, it is displayed in the Email Designer, where you can make any necessary edits and add personalization.

     For example, to add personalization to the email title, select the component block and click **[!UICONTROL Add Personalization]**.